lyuwenhan/lyuwenhan.github.io/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [https://lyuwenhan.github.io/LICENSE.txt](LICENSE) file for details.

 ## Access